 Fortunately, today’s cars are manufactured with fuel consumption as a major consideration, and choosing a fuel-efficient car is easy compared to a decade ago.

 Reduces Oil Dependence Costs

 The volume of crude oil produced will eventually begin to drop while the need for fuel increases.
 South Africa has become more and more dependent on imported petrol and diesel.
-A dependence on oil is a risk to our economy and we should bear this in mind when making car buying decisions.
+Dependence on oil is a risk to our economy and we should bear this in mind when making car-buying decisions.